 Newgen KnowledgeWorks is a provider of publishing, digital services and technology solutions to many of the world’s most prestigious publishers.
 Over the past twenty years we have extended our service portfolio to anticipate new outsourcing requirements in the publishing industry and have broadened our client base to different types of content producers and new geographies.

 Our digital accessibility and conversion teams can help you craft your content with accessibility standards in mind.

 Digital Accessibility Audit

-If a website, document, or app can be perceived, understood, navigated and interacted by everyone (with or without disabilities), it is considered accessible.
-Newgen can conduct a detailed evaluation of your current digital assets, and provide a roadmap to achieve the goal of full accessibility across your platforms and content types.
+If a website, document or app can be perceived, understood, navigated and interacted by everyone (with or without disabilities), it is considered accessible.
+Newgen can conduct a detailed evaluation of your current digital assets and provide a roadmap to achieve the goal of full accessibility across your platforms and content types.

 Alternative Text Solutions

-Newgen’s Digital accessibility and data conversion divisions have dedicated teams, consisting of various subject matter experts (SMEs), for creating alternative text and long descriptions for images.
-We ensure the tagging structure and the reading order of content is compliant with the regulations prescribed by the Web Content Accessibility Guidelines (WCAG 2.1) Level AA or National Instructional Materials Accessibility Standard (NIMAS) for K12.
+Newgen’s digital accessibility and data conversion divisions have dedicated teams, consisting of various subject matter experts (SMEs), for creating alternative text and long descriptions for images.
+We ensure that the tagging structure and the reading order of content is compliant with the regulations prescribed by the Web Content Accessibility Guidelines (WCAG 2.1) Level AA or National Instructional Materials Accessibility Standard (NIMAS) for K12.

 Tag structure for content reading order

 Use of document structure in tags (header, paragraphs)

 Ensure correct tagging and labelling of form fields and tab order